Hitachi ID Systems' CTO Provides a Candid Commentary

 Identity and Access Management as a Service (IAMaaS)

 Towards the end of 2011, there has been a lot of talk about IAM as a service.
-I think it's still early going - at least in the sense of IAM designed to manage on-premise identities and entitlements but hosted in a SaaS model.
+I think it's still early going - at least in the sense of IAM designed to manage on-premises identities and entitlements but hosted in a SaaS model.
 So what does this mean for 2012?
 Hosting an IAM system in the cloud (IAMaaS) and using it to manage identities and entitlements both inside the perimeter and in the cloud is still a new, risky game.
 This said, there will undoubtedly be some uptake in 2012, but just early adopters.

 Identity Administration and Access Governance